trinityyzhang/GitLab/answers.md

 git merge test
 ```

-The 'top_ten' branch is updated to include the changes from the 'test' branch, including the renaming of quiz.md to answers.md.
+The 'top_ten' branch is updated to include the changes from the 'test' branch, including the renaming of quiz.md to answers.md with the updated answers, and find_top_10 is changed to find_top_5 again (consistent with the 'test' branch).
 Note: the 'recursive' strategy is used to merge branch 'test' into 'top_ten'.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?